dinodox/PactoTouchscreen/README.md

 | Keyboard Mode  | GPIO20 | Pin 38 | Pulsed toggle |
 | Ground         |        | Ground | Any Ground on Pi and Any Ground on Pacto |

-*Disconnects and icons can not be pressed until re-enabled
+*Keyboard Mode - Disconnects and icons can not be pressed until re-enabled

 ## ⚙️ Features
 - Touchscreen-based control interface